secretstartups/handbook/hiring/greenhouse/index.html.md

 ### Global Self-Identification Survey

 Anyone who reaches the `Screening` stage must be sent out the **Global Self-Identification Survey**, including current team members.
 This should be sent separately, yet at the same time, as the Screening invite, or any other communication.
 Keep in mind, if the role is **only** open to current team members, the GSIS does not need to be created or sent to internal candidates.
+Ensure the req is labeled accordingly; additional details found [here](https://about.gitlab.com/handbook/hiring/recruiting-framework/req-creation/#publishing-the-job/#9).

 **To Send Survey**